for the Holland Community Opera Fellowship

 Key Skills and Experience Include:

-- Experience developing and teaching arts programming for youth, families, or adults is required
+- Experience developing and teaching arts programming for community audiences including adults, youth, and/or families

 - Demonstrated experience developing and managing independent projects